Industry Guide Impact Report

 If Indigenous women are excluded from mainstream media, their victimization is compounded because predators receive the message that this class of victims does not matter.
 To combat this problem, Red Nation Celebration Institute works diligently to increase the profile of the Native narrative in all types and forms of media.
 This campaign is broad-ranging in scope and impact given the 500-plus tribes and indigenous communities across the nation.

 The campaign furthers RNCI’s goal of increasing the visibility of Native women, and, by bringing the issue forward, educates Americans to transform the ways in which the underlying problem is addressed.

-Native Women in FILM & Television #WhyWeWearRED Call to Action and media coalition founded on January 7, 2018, by actor/producer/director/founder/humanitarian Joanelle Romero of Red Nation Celebration Institute (RNCI), now in its 25th year 2020!
+Native Women in FILM & Television #WhyWeWearRED Call to Action and media coalition founded on January 7, 2018, by humanitarian/actress/producer/director/founder Joanelle Romero of Red Nation Celebration Institute (RNCI), now in its 27th year 2022!
 RNCI is the longest standing Native Media Arts & Cultural nonprofit organization based in Los Angeles, with an office in Santa Fe New Mexico, with strong bases of support in North America and Europe.

-Joanelle Romero has been curating films for the last 42 years with her FESTIVAL (s) RNCI Red Nation International Film Festival and Native Women in FILM including her Red Nation Television Network a streaming media and production company.
-RNCI is Native-led Native woman-led owned and operated enterprise.
+Joanelle Romero has been curating films for the last 27 years with her FESTIVAL (s) RNCI Red Nation International Film Festival and Native Women in Film & Television in All Media including her Red Nation Television Network a streaming media and production company.
+RNCI is Native women-led Indigenous owned and operated enterprise.

-August 2018, then Congresswoman Deb Haaland, now Madam Secretary partnered with Native Women in FILM #WhyWeWearRED Call to Action.
+August 2018, then Congresswoman Deb Haaland, now Madam Secretary partnered with Native Women in Film & Television in All Media #WhyWeWearRED Call to Action.
 NWIFT Why We Wear RED Call to Action and its Media Coalition had its first press conference in Santa Fe during Indian Market with Congresswoman Deb Haaland and others.

 Santa Fe is the oldest capital city in the United States and the oldest city in New Mexico on the unceded territories of the Mescalero Apache and Acoma, Cochiti, Isleta, Jemez, Laguna, Nambé, Ohkay Owingeh, Picuris, Pojoaque, Sandia, San Felipe, San Ildefonso, Santa Ana, Santa Clara, Santo Domingo, Taos, Tesuque, Zia, Zuni 19 pueblos.